AndyForest/sparkControl/README.md

 <button onclick="sparkCore.callFunction('ringDoorBell', 'Short');">
 ```

+This example calls the Spark function ringDoorBell, and passes it the text string "Short" as a parameter.

 Library also includes callback functions, reading variables, and subscribing to published events from the core.

 Tutorials and more examples: